kormax/apple-enhanced-contactless-polling/README.md

 # Use cases

-Express mode for most passes (apart from NFC-F and CATHAY) is implemented using ECP.
+Express mode for most passes (apart from FeliCa and CATHAY) is implemented using ECP.
 That includes:
 - Credit cards (For transit fallback);
 - Transit cards;
 - Access passes:
   - University;
   - Office badges;
   - Venue (Theme parks);
-  - Apartment;
+  - Apartment (Multi-family homes);
   - Hotel.
 - Keys:
   - Car;